-The requirements for the CS B.S. are detailed in the University Catalog https://catalog.fullerton.edu/preview\program.php?catoid=61&poid=28640&returnto=7397
+The requirements for the B.S.
+CS are detailed in the University Catalog.
 The requirements fit into 6 categories:

-- 1. Lower-Division Core: 100/200-level CPSC courses covering computer programming and data structures. - 2.
+- Lower-Division Core: 100/200-level CPSC courses covering computer programming, data structures, and cybersecurity. - 2.
 Mathematics Requirements: MATH courses laying the foundation for CS theory and practice. - 3.
 Science and Mathematics Electives: Physical science and/or mathematics courses that provide a breadth of scientific knowledge and prepare students for certain upper-division electives. - 4.
 Upper-Division Core: 300/400-level CPSC courses that build directly upon the Lower-Division Core, Mathematics, and Science courses lised above, and complete the computer science canon. - 5.
-Major Electives: You may choose 15 units (ordinarily 5 courses) that support your interests and career goals. - 6.
+Major Electives: You may choose elective courses that support your interests and career goals. - 6.
 General Education (GE): A blend of varied topics that round out a broad, liberal arts education, and satisfy University graduation requirements.